What Are The Best Shoes For Plantar Fasciitis?

 No Built-In Arch Support

-When discussing foot health, the design of your footwear should include critical criteria.
-The following design features are foot-health-positive:
+When discussing functional footwear, the design should include critical criteria.
+The following features are foot-positive:

 1.)
 A Wide Toe Box

-The #1 most damaging feature is a narrow or tapered toe box.
+The number one most damaging feature is a narrow or tapered toe box.
 Again, I’m not referring to women’s high heels, this applies to men’s shoes, casual shoes and even running shoes.

 When we cram our feet and toes into footwear with narrow toe boxes, our feet can not function normally, and overtime, begin to weaken and atrophy.